 Professor Nathan Bindoff

-Professor Nathan Bindoff heads the Ocean and Cryosphere Centre at the Institute of Marine and Antarctic Studies (IMAS) at the University of Tasmania.
+Professor Nathan Bindoff is currently the Program Leader for the Australian Antarctic Program Partnership.
+Ocean and Cryosphere Centre at the Institute of Marine and Antarctic Studies (IMAS) at the University of Tasmania.
 As an international leader in physical oceanography and climate, his work has focussed on the role of the ocean in climate, the detection and attribution of climate change, and the impacts of ocean and climate variability on a wide range of different sectors.
 He was a leader in the observation of, and methods for, interpreting ocean warming in response to anthropogenic climate change, the use of large-scale ocean salinity changes to document observed changes in large-scale rainfall patterns, and documenting the decline in oxygen content of the oceans.
 Through the Climate Futures program, Nathan led the production of regional climate change projections for south-east Australia which have been applied in many sectors including wine growing.
 He was a Coordinating Lead Author in both the fourth and fifth IPCC Assessments.
 He led the Tasmanian Partnership for Advanced Computing (TPAC), was a key researcher in the Antarctic Climate and Ecosystems CRC, and was a Chief Investigator in the ARC Centre of Excellence for Climate System Science (CLEX) and the National Environmental Science Program (NESP) Earth System and Climate Change Hub.
-He is currently the Program Leader for the Australian Antarctic Program Partnership.
 He has collaborated widely with international researchers and has supervised over 30 PhD students.

 Chair, AMOS Awards Committee